 This medicine is for you.
 Never give it to other people even if their condition appears to be the same as yours.

 Do not keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Cyclogest® 200 mg and 400 mg; Actavis UK Ltd, The electronic Medicines Compendium.
-Dated August 2011.
+Manufacturer's PIL, Cyclogest® 200 mg and 400 mg Pessaries; Actavis UK Ltd, The electronic Medicines Compendium.
+Dated February 2016.

-- Manufacturer's PIL, Utrogestan® 100 mg Capsules; Marlborough Pharmaceuticals Ltd, The electronic Medicines Compendium.
-Dated April 2013.
+Manufacturer's PIL, Utrogestan® 100 mg Capsules; Besins Healthcare (UK) Ltd, The electronic Medicines Compendium.
+Dated July 2015.

 Manufacturer's PIL, Utrogestan Vaginal® 200 mg Capsules; Besins Healthcare (UK) Ltd, The electronic Medicines Compendium.
 Dated April 2015.